playgameservices/android-basic-samples/README.md

 otherwise the server will act as though your project did not exist.

 Note: BaseGameUtils doesn't have any resources, so it doesn't have a res/ directory.
 If your build system seems unhappy about this, you can just create an empty res/ directory.

+<h2>Support</h2>

+First of all, take a look at our (hopefully) thorough [troubleshooting guide](https://developers.google.com/games/services/android/troubleshooting).
+In our experience, *most* setup issues can be solved by following this guide.

+If your question is not answered by the troubleshooting guide, we encourage you to post your question to [stackoverflow.com](stackoverflow.com).
+Our team answers questions there reguarly.

+*Samples written by [Bruno Oliveira](http://plus.google.com/+BrunoOliveira).* Feel free to add me to your circles on Google Plus and pester me to fix stuff that's broken or answer a question on stackoverflow :-)